-Supportive Texas Lawyer Advocates for Clients in Community Property Disputes
+Supportive Texas Lawyer Advocates for Clients in Community Property Division Disputes

 Compassionate Texas Law Firm Protects the Rights of Divorcing Spouses

 Texas is a community property state, which means that divorcing couples are required to split the value of their marital property.
 At Ilarraza Law, P.C. in Flower Mound, I provide the legal guidance you need to protect your rights and secure a fair property settlement.
-With nearly seven years of experience I am a strong advocate Texas clients during negotiations and in court.
+Since 2010 I’ve been a strong advocate for our Texas clients during negotiations and in court.

 Knowledgeable counselor advises on questions regarding marital property

-At Ilarraza Law, P.C., I give clients comprehensive information concerning the division of assets and debts in a divorce.
+At Ilarraza Law, P.C., I give clients comprehensive information concerning the division of community property and debts in a divorce.
 In this jurisdiction, community property is designed to encompass almost any type of asset that is accumulated by a married couple.
-Items that can be considered as property include:
+Items that can be considered property include: